We found Amboise France to be a perfect base for exploring the Loire Valley. This is an area that is quintessentially French.

 This is a wonderful place to eat in Amboise!

-L’Ecluse is one of the newer restaurants in town but it has certainly made a splash!
-It began to receive glowing reviews and recommendations from the moment it opened in 2017.
-It is situated on the banks of the La Masse river just near an ecluse or river lock.
+The restaurant is situated on the banks of the La Masse river just near an “ecluse” or river lock.
 It is only a short walk from the town center.

 The restaurant has both indoor and outdoor seating but if the weather is nice the alfresco seating is wonderful.
 There are willow trees around and you will have your feet in the grass.

 The menu is small with only three options in each of the categories of starters, mains, and desserts.

 Everything is lovingly prepared and changes often because of their commitment to sourcing as much as possible from local producers.
 The staff was so kind and knowledgeable and a great help with wine pairings.

 I highly recommend that when you are looking for a place to eat in Amboise that you try L’Ecluse!